Party411

 1. You can rent a hall.
 If you are having lots of people, this works very well.
 No worries about renting chairs, tables, or silverware.
 Most halls have good entertainment opportunities also.
 Dance floors, stages, and even outdoor activities like horseshoes for the old folks and playgrounds for the kids.
 A good choice for big parties.

 3. You can host the party at your house.
 Still the most common option.
-Many graduation parties are open houses and your house works for this approach.
-This can also be the least expensive option while still giving you great opportunities to make it special.
+Many graduation parties are open houses, and your home will work for this approach.
+This can also be the least expensive option while still giving you great opportunities to make the party special!

 To Cook or not to Cook?